Elections in Punjab, KP to be held in 90 days, rules SC in 3-2 verdict

 “Parliamentary democracy is a salient feature of the Constitution,” the top court remarked.

-The verdict was announced by a five-member apex court bench headed by Chief Justice of Pakistan (CJP) Umar Ata Bandial and comprising Justice Mansoor Ali Shah, Justice Munib Akhtar, Justice Jamal Khan Mandokhail, and Justice Muhammad Ali Mazhar.
+The majority verdict, given by Chief Justice of Pakistan (CJP) Umar Ata Bandial, Justice Munib Akhtar and Justice Muhammad Ali Mazhar, was announced by the apex judge today.

-Justice Mandokhail and Justice Shah dissented with the ruling and rejected the suo motu notice.
+Justice Mandokhail and Justice Shah — who were among the four judges who had written additional notes in the Feb 23 order — dissented with the ruling and rejected the suo motu notice.

+In the ruling, the court said that the election dates must be announced keeping in view articles 57 (notification of election programme) and 58 (alteration in election programme) of the Elections Act 2017.

+It observed that the KP governor was in breach of his constitutional duty and should forthwith announce the date for elections.

+It also directed the federal government to make utmost efforts and extend all facilities to the provinces for elections.

+It is pertinent to mention that both Punjab and KP have been under caretaker governments since the provincial assemblies were dissolved in January.

-Ahead of the verdict, Room No.1 of the court — where the much-anticipated decision was announced — was packed with journalists and lawyers.
-PTI’s Shireen Mazari and Fawad Chaudhry and AML chief Sheikh Rashid were also in attendance.
+Ahead of the verdict today, Room No.1 of the court — where the much-anticipated decision was announced — was packed with journalists and lawyers.
+PTI’s Shireen Mazari and Fawad Chaudhry and Awami Muslim League chief Sheikh Rashid were also in attendance.

 A quick recap of the previous proceedings